yuxxeun/basement/README.md

   blog: {
     disabled: false,
-    pathname: 'blog', // blog main path, you can change this to "articles" (/articles) },
+    pathname: 'readme', // blog main path, you can change this to "articles" (/articles) },

   post: {